Rum: Etymology

 Regardless of the original source, the name was already in common use by 1654, when the General Court of Connecticut ordered the confiscations of "whatsoever Barbados liquors, commonly called rum, kill the devil and the like".
 A short time later in May 1657, the General Court of Massachusetts also decided to make illegal the sale of strong liquor "whether knowne by the name of rumme, strong water, wine, brandy, etc".

 In current usage, the name used for a rum is often based on its place of origin.

-For rums from places mostly in Latin America where Spanish is spoken, the word ron is used.
-A ron añejo ("aged rum") is a premium spirit.